i2bc/SURFMAP/README.md

 ## How to install SURFMAP
 [Go to the top](#Table-of-contents)

-Choose option 1 or 2 if you're not interested in accessing/modifying the source code, otherwise prefer option 3.
+First, make sure you meet the [system requirements](#requirements) outlined earlier and consider the [recommendation](#recommendation).
+Then, follow instructions described in option 1 or 2 if you're not interested in accessing/modifying the source code, otherwise prefer option 3.

 <a id="install_option1"></a>
 <details open>